 Pesticides are widely used in agriculture and there are concerns that they could increase the risk of cancer.

-Some studies have suggested that pesticides could increase the risk of leukaemia, lymphomas, brain cancer, breast cancer and prostate cancer For now, the evidence is not strong enough to give us any clear answers.
+Some studies have suggested that pesticides could increase the risk of leukaemia, lymphoma, brain tumours, breast cancer and prostate cancer.
+But for now, the evidence is not strong enough to show a definite link.

 Agricultural workers and farmers

 People exposed to higher levels of pesticides as part of their job – for example in industry or in farming - may be at slightly higher risk of certain cancers, particularly leukaemias and lymphomas.

 The International Agency for Research into Cancer (IARC) have looked at the evidence and said that regularly spraying pesticides as part of your job “probably” slightly increases the risk of cancer.
 But for most individual pesticides, the evidence was either too weak to come to a conclusion, or only strong enough to suggest a “possible” effect.